AdvanDEB/advandeb-architecture/SHARED-UTILS-PLAN.md

 ## Executive Summary

-The `advandeb-shared-utils` repository is a **Python package** that provides shared authentication, authorization, and utility functions for the entire AdvandEB platform.
+The `advandeb-shared-utils` repository is a **Python package** that provides shared authentication, authorization, and utility functions for the entire AdvanDEB platform.
 Both **Knowledge Builder** and **Modeling Assistant** backends import this package to ensure consistent authentication and eliminate code duplication.

 ### Key Features